sgeleon/algoliasearch-magento-2/README.md

 The easiest way to install the extension is to use [Composer](https://getcomposer.org/) and follow our [getting started guide](https://www.algolia.com/doc/integration/magento-2/getting-started/quick-start/).

-### Upgrading from 1.x to 2.x

-With the release of a new major version, we have decided to create minor and major version releases to allow those that want to continue on the minor version.
-This update will **break compatibility**.
-Please read the [upgrade guide](https://www.algolia.com/doc/integration/magento-2/getting-started/upgrading/#upgrading-from-v1-to-v2) for all of the file changes and updates included in this release.

-If you would like to stay on a minor version, please upgrade your composer to only accept versions less than version 2 like the example:

-`"algolia/algoliasearch-magento-2": "3.12.0"`

 ### Customisation

 The extension uses libraries to help assist with the frontend implementation for autocomplete, instantsearch, and insight features.
 It also uses the Algolia PHP client to leverage indexing and search methods from the backend.
 When you approach customisations for either, you have to understand that you are customising the implementation itself and not the components it is based on.